unaveragetech/Gitbot/README.md

 3. **Query in the Body**: Type your query or question in the issue body.
 4. **Wait for the Response**: GitHub Actions will run the specified model and reply to your issue.
 Be patient—depending on the model, this could take a few minutes.

-> *Tip*: Since free AI resources can be slow, consider watching a quick video or taking a break while waiting!
+- **Tip**: Free AI resources can sometimes be slow, so consider watching a quick video or taking a break while you wait!

+- **Tip**: Keep your specific use case in mind and select a model that aligns best with it.

+- **Tip**: The structure and content of your query matter.
+Provide clear instructions and context for the response you’re looking for.

+- **Tip**: Treat your query as a prompt.
+Be precise and technical about your needs, and remember to include any relevant context that the AI might not inherently know.

 ## Available Models and Commands
 | Model                  | Parameters | Size   | Command                       |